frioux/blog/content/posts/awesomewm.md

 aliases: ["/archives/1761"]
 title: "awesomewm"
 date: "2012-07-04T08:00:33-05:00"
-tags: ["awesome", "tiling-window-manager", "window-manager", "xmonad"]
+tags: [awesome, tiling-window-manager, window-manager, xmonad]
 guid: "http://blog.afoolishmanifesto.com/?p=1761"
 ---
 I've had a long, sordid relationship with window managers.
 When I really started with my first computer it was Windows 98 and I somehow decided to put [Litestep](http://en.wikipedia.org/wiki/Litestep) on it.
 I remember switching workspaces was often crashy and I pined for something less hacky.
 Eventually I installed some form of linux.